ByteFoundryAU/awesome-bytefoundry/awesome-but-unknown-debian-packages.md

 mibs are 'non-free', dont forget to install them with snmp

+### ssldump

+Tcpdump with ssl decoding

 ### ssmtp

 Just forwards system emails to a mail hub

+Note: doesnt expand from address to fqdn... annoying

 ### sysdig